joedaws/joedaws/README.md

     social sites.
 This tool helps with that.
   - [note-manager](https://github.com/joedaws/note-manager) Keeping track of which notes belong to which project or are related to other ideas is frustrating.
 So I built a tool to help manage connections of notes.
-  - [solitaire-hint](https://github.com/joedaws/solitaire-hint) Sometimes I can't see the next move when playing solitaire.
-Here's a simple hint tool to show the next moves.
+  - [solitaire](https://github.com/joedaws/solitaire) I like Solitaire so I built a CLI version.
 - Simulation
   - Built a simulation of social and political interaction [lofi-eldritch-cosmos](https://github.com/joedaws/lofi-eldritch-cosmos)